Explore Pheasant Glen’s Championship Golf Course

 Fire away!
 This hole offers a generous fairway and is a reachable Par 5 for longer hitters.
 The irrigation satellite box on the left is 250 yards (all carry) from the green and is a decision making point.
 A tee shot inside this mark is a good opportunity to go for it.
 This green is slightly elevated with a lake in front so be sure to hit lots of club to avoid the trouble.
 If playing a lay up, try to leave yourself a hundred yard shot.
 It is possible to be close to the lake and be in the rough!
 A birdie is still realistic with a short iron or wedge to this shallow fairly level green.

-A good drive could leave a mid to long iron in on this reachable Par 5.
+A good drive is necessary to leave a mid to long iron in on this tough par 4 from the black tees or reachable Par 5 for those playing from the blue tees or forward.
 For the best result, bring your approach shot in from left to right to avoid the green side bunker.
 From the flat portion of the fairway, take a little extra club to get it up the hill.
 The long green receives the ball well, but do not miss this green on the right side!

 Be aware of the right side.
 Everything to the right bounces hard toward the hazard.
 The bunker on the left is a good miss.
-A very generous green but a prevailing wind left to right makes it a difficult tee shot.
-There is lots of green to work back to for an up and down from a tee shot missing long and left.
+A very generous green, but a prevailing wind left to right makes it a difficult tee shot.
+A tee shot missed long and left leaves lots of green for an up and down par chance.

 A risk – reward tee shot.
 A well hit tee shot over the mound on the right will shorten this hold by 50-100 yards and leave only a short wedge in.
 A conservative drive to the centre of the fairway leaves a mid to short iron to what is a very inviting green.
 Be sure to stay to the left to avoid a group of trees short right of the green that can potentially block your approach.
 The only trouble at the green is two bunkers on the right.